Expert Platform on Gender and Preventing and Countering Violent Extremism in North Africa

 The United Kingdom North Africa Regional Cooperation Fund

-The UK Department for International Development and Foreign and Commonwealth Office runs the North Africa Regional Cooperation Fund.
+The UK Foreign, Commonwealth and Development Office (FCDO) runs the North Africa Regional Cooperation Fund.
 Through the Regional Cooperation Fund, the UK supports the North Africa region through interventions in the political, economic and counter terrorism and security areas.
 The Regional Cooperation Programme aims at addressing transnational areas of work which can best be approached through regional cooperation.

 Overseas Development Institute (ODI)

 ODI is an independent, global think tank producing research and analysis to generate evidence, ideas and solutions.
 As a global organization, ODI operates in 50 countries around the world and has developed expertise on gender and violent extremism.